NAP Killzone Broadhead Review

 Killzone blades generally have little to no problem breaking through cartilage and bones.
 These arrows routinely shatter strong bones of the ribs and shoulders.

 It’s also worth noting that some customers have issues removing and replacing these heads.
-The distress concerning this issue revolves around the tiny nut and bolt and tensioner piece manufactured with the Killzone broadhead.
+The distress concerning this issue revolves around the tiny nut, bolt, and tensioner piece manufactured with the Killzone broadhead.

 The small parts make for tedious repair and replacement.